dotnet/sdk/template_feed/README.md

-The source code is moved to [dotnet/sdk](https://github.com/dotnet/sdk/tree/main/template_feed).
+The source code for common item and common project templates is moved to [dotnet/sdk](https://github.com/dotnet/sdk/tree/main/template_feed).